At this challenging time, your relationship concerns and personal anxieties are probably heightened. We’re here to help!

 Perhaps you feel defeated by your marriage or relationship or frustrated that you can’t fix it.
 Do you feel guilty or ashamed for the way things are going or have gone in the past?
 Or maybe you are angry, wounded or hurt by your partner’s words or actions.
 Are you exhausted and lost trying to fix your marriage or relationship, or simply overwhelmed, stuck or discouraged when things don’t change…again?
 Are you desperate for help and answers?

 Marriage and couples counseling can help!
-Unlike some counselors untrained in the nuances of marriage and couples counseling, who simply prescribe uniform communication scripts, with no evidence for their effectiveness, we utilize engaging, research based marriage and couples counseling practices designed to address the root of your marriage and relationship distress, for long-term positive change.
-We help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.
+Unlike some counselors untrained in the nuances of marriage and couples counseling, who simply prescribe uniform communication scripts, with no evidence for their effectiveness, we utilize Emotionally Focused Therapy, an engaging, research based marriage and couples counseling model designed to address the root of your marriage and relationship distress, for long-term positive change.
+Research on Emotionally Focused Therapy indicates that approximately 90% of treated couples rated themselves better than controls and 70-73% of couples recovered from distress at follow-up (trend: improvement continues after therapy).
+Additionally, in a two year follow-up on very stressed couples in relationship distress, depression and parental distress results were stable.
+Utilizing this model, the experts at the Prescott Relationship Center help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.

 - Why you and your partner interact and communicate the way you do;